2015 Port Townsend Wearable Art Awards:

 A vest made of neckties, a dress made of wire…handwoven,collector jackets, repurposed wedding dresses…an outfit made of papier mache, another of leaves and moss.
 And you won’t believe the clothing created from one roll of caution tape!
 Gowns made from sail cloth scraps, VHS tape, beads, and mussel shells!

+The Artists for the 2105 show have been selected and we are ready to go!
+25 artists and 36 pieces will be represented!
 All these outfits and more have been featured at the Port Townsend Wearable Art Show, which started in 2011 as a fundraiser for Jefferson County Community Foundation’s Fund for Women and Girls.
-Now a yearly show, held on Mother’s Day weekend in May, The Port Townsend Wearable Art Show has become the hit of spring, with all shows completely SOLD OUT!
+Now a yearly show, held on Mother’s Day weekend in May, The Port Townsend Wearable Art Show has become the hit of spring, with all previous shows completely sold out!
+Get your tickets now for the 2015 show!

 A wearable art show melds art and fashion, using the human form as a kinetic part of an artistic piece.
 This one is modeled on wildly popular wearable art shows in cities like Baton Rouge, Ketchikan, Halifax, and Wellington, New Zealand.